CxRes/events-query-test/sections/events-field.md

 # `Events` Header Field {#events-field}

+{: #events-field-intro}
+"=Events=" is a Dictionary structured header field ({{HTTP-SF, Section 3.2}}) to communicate the properties of a response to an {{&protocol}}.

 {: #events-field-request}
-The =Events= header field when used by a client in a request communicates preferences for the {{&protocol}} response.
+In a request, the =Events= header field allows a client to indicate its preferences for the properties of the response carrying event-notifications.
 The =Events= header field is not meant for content negotiation.

 {: #events-field-response}
-The =Events= header field allows a server to communicate the properties of a response carrying event-notifications.
+In a response, the =Events= header field allows a server to specify the properties of a response carrying event-notifications.

 {: #events-field-stipulations}
-=Events= is a Dictionary structured header field ({{HTTP-SF, Section 3.2}}).
-The order of keys is insignificant.
+The order of keys in the =Events= header field is insignificant.
 Senders SHOULD NOT generate keys not registered with the HTTP Event Field Registry (An exception is made to allow for experimentation).
 Recipients MAY ignore keys that they are unaware of.

 *[=Events=]: #events-field (((events (header field) ))) `Events`

 ## `duration` Property {#duration-property}

+{: #duration-property-intro}
+The "=duration=" property is an Integer ({{HTTP-SF, Section 3.3.1}}) or Decimal ({{HTTP-SF, Section 3.3.2}}) valued key specified on the =Events= header field to communicate the response duration in seconds.

 {: #duration-property-request}
-The =duration= property when be used by a client in a request specifies the duration for which they prefer the response stream to remain open.
-A server is completely free to ignore this property.
+In a request, the =duration= property indicates the duration for which a client wants to receive event-notifications.
+A server MAY ignore this property.

 {: #duration-property-response}
-The =duration= property when used by a server in a response indicates the minimum duration for which a server intends to keep the response stream open.
-This property is merely advisory, and a server might still close the response stream before this duration.
+In a response, the =duration= property specifies the maximum duration for which a server intends to serve event-notifications.
+This property is merely advisory, and a server MAY close the response stream before this duration.

 {: #duration-property-stipulations}
-The =duration= property is a key specified in the =Events= header field.
-It is of the type Integer ({{HTTP-SF, Section 3.3.1}}) with its value indicating duration in seconds.
-Only positive integer values are valid.
+Only positive values are valid.
 A value of `0` indicates an indefinite duration.
 A sender MUST conform to these stipulations when generating the =duration= property.
 If the value of the =duration= property fails to conform to these stipulations, it MUST be ignored by the recipient.

 *[=duration=]: #duration-property (((duration (property) ))) `duration`